Deltares-research/FloodsAndHealthTool/docs/input.rst

 User manual - Step by Step
 =====

-The Floods and Health tool uses flood maps produced by SFINCS and WFLOW as part of the HydroMT package and transforms it into the requested format for the health assessment (.netcdf).
+The Floods and Health tool uses flood maps produced by SFINCS and WFLOW as part of the HydroMT package, as well as demographic data from the WorldPop Database (https://hub.worldpop.org/) and transforms them into the requested format for the health assessment (.netcdf).
-The input data includes the severity (depth, area), as well as demographic information about the affected population (age, social status, sex).
+The input data includes the severity (depth, area), as well as demographic information about the affected population (population density, age(adults, children)).
-Additionally, concentrations of different pathogens in floodwater (E.coli, V. cholerae, Cryptosporidium) and exposure scenario’s of adults and children are provided in two separate YAML files.
+Additionally, concentrations of different pathogens in floodwater (E.coli, V.cholerae, Cryptosporidium spp.) and exposure scenario’s of adults and children are provided in two separate YAML files.
-These files can be configurated to adjust the pathogen concentrations or ingested volumes per exposure group.
+These files can be configurated by the user to adjust the pathogen concentrations or ingested volumes per exposure group.

 For more information regarding specific parameters see the pages 'Input parameters' or 'Output parameters'.